cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 1. A modified version of the `javac`.
 2. An example of Java program that shows the injected behavior.

-Let's start with the typical "Hello, World!" program:
+Let's start with the typical "Hello, World!"
+Java program:

 {% highlight java linenos %}
-// HelloWorld.java
 public class HelloWorld {
     public static void main(String[] args) {
         System.out.println("Hello, World!");